 Description of Goods

-- The quantity and description of the Goods shall be as set out in the Company’s quotation or acknowledgment of order.
+- The quantity and description of the Goods shall be as set out in the Company's quotation or acknowledgement of order.

 - All samples, drawings, descriptive matter, specifications and advertising issued by the Company in respect of Goods and any descriptions or illustrations contained in the Company's catalogues, brochures or other marketing materials are issued or published for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract nor these Conditions and neither the Contract nor these Conditions are a sale by sample.